Duke University Hospital Duke Raleigh Hospital Duke Regional Hospital

 • The majority of patients should be treated for 5 days, as most will achieve clinical stability within 48-72 hours.

-• Patients with pneumonia due to MRSA or Pseudomonas should be treated for 7 days (See HAP/VAP guideline)
+• Patients with pneumonia due to MRSA or Pseudomonas aeruginosa should be treated for 7 days (See HAP/VAP guideline)

 • High-dose (i.e. 500 mg) azithromycin achieves high concentrations in lung tissue that persist for several days.
 For most hospitalized patients, azithromycin can be stopped after three daily doses of 500 mg.